Portable-Linux-Apps/Portable-Linux-Apps.github.io/index.md

 - *"`wget`" to download all programs and update "AM"/"AppMan" itself.*

 #### Dependency only for "AM"
-- *"`sudo`", required by "AM" to install/remove programs, sandbox AppImages and enable/disable bash-completion.*
+- *"`sudo`" or "`doas`", required by "AM" to install/remove programs, sandbox AppImages and enable/disable bash-completion.*

 *NOTE: use "AppMan" for non privileged use or if you prefer to gain administration privileges using alternative commands such as `doas` or similar.*